mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

     },
     {
       "specVersion" : "SBI spec version",
-      "data": { //data block in JWT format "digitalId": "Digital Id as described in this document", "deviceCode": "A unique code given by MOSIP after successful registration", "deviceServiceVersion": "MDS version",
+      "data": { //data block in JWT format signed using device key "digitalId": "Digital Id as described in this document signed using FTM chip key", "deviceCode": "A unique code given by MOSIP after successful registration", "deviceServiceVersion": "SBI version",
         "bioType": "Finger",
         "bioSubType": "Left IndexFinger",
         "purpose": "Auth  or Registration",
-        "env": "target environment",
+        "env": "Target environment",
-        "domainUri": "uri of the auth server",
+        "domainUri": "URI of the auth server",
-        "bioValue": "encrypted with session key and base64urlencoded biometric data", "transactionId": "unique transaction id",
+        "bioValue": "Encrypted with session key and base64urlencoded biometric data", "transactionId": "Unique transaction id",
         "timestamp": "ISO Format date time with timezone", "requestedScore": "Floating point number to represent the minimum required score for the capture", "qualityScore": "Floating point number representing the score for the current capture"